dann0204/TemuGigi/README.md

 <h2>An application to recommends attraction to capstone project Bangkit 2024 Batch 2</h2>
 <p>Hi. this is our repository for our project in capstone project Bangkit 2024 Batch 2.
 Our team consist of 7 people from Machine Learning Path, Mobile Development Path and Cloud Computing Path.

-All of the project management we take a place with Github repository, to distinguish each path we create a different repository.</p>
+All of the project management we take a place with Github repository.</p>

 ## Our Capstone Member
 |            Nama             |  Bangkit ID  |       Path         |